deja-vu-platform/deja-vu/samples/live-scorecard/README.md

 - Sort climbers in alphabetical order
 - Define points and category to a climb (persistent fields)
 - Edit a climb
+- Show the number of climbs and climbers

 **Climber**
 - Record number of falls per climb